-- Implement at least the following operations: insert (inserts a new object into the table), lookup (returns true if the object is found in the table, otherwise false), and delete (deletes an object, if found in the table). - Implement a use case of the hashtable sufficiently large so you can realize measurements of execution time. - Compare your implementation with a direct usage of the ConcurrentHashTable of Java according to execution time and memory consumption.
+- Implement at least the following operations: insert (inserts a new object into the table), lookup (returns true if the object is found in the table, otherwise false), and delete (deletes an object, if found in the table). - Implement a use case of the hashtable sufficiently large so you can realize measurements of execution time. - Compare your implementation with a direct usage of the ConcurrentHashMap of Java according to execution time, memory consumption, and what you find interesting.